alexander-efremov/FemCircle/README.md

 # FemCircle

-This is an implementation of a semi-Lagrangian approximation for solving advection equation on example of moving circle.
+An implementation of a semi-Lagrangian method for solving an advection equation on example of moving circle.

 Demonstration: [Simulation](https://youtu.be/F00h8x3HHhQ)